wordofwarning/wordofwarning.org/current/2020-springsummer/gerald/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-**CANCELLED — please see the Royal Exchange Theatre's <a href="http://www.royalexchange.co.uk/the-royal-exchange-theatre-suspension-of-activity-from-5pm-on-tuesday-17-march" target="_blank">statement regarding suspension of activity (*published 17 March*)</a>; if you've bought tickets please don't try + call the RET, they will be in touch with you as soon as possible.**
+**CANCELLED — please see the Royal Exchange Theatre's <a href="http://www.royalexchange.co.uk/news" target="_blank">news page</a>; they will be in touch with ticket holders as soon as possible, please don't call their box office.**

 *Presented by* Royal Exchange Theatre*,* Contact *+* Word of Warning